Persona-Assigned Large Language Models Exhibit Human-Like Motivated Reasoning: Discussion

 \section{Discussion}

 Motivated reasoning in humans has impaired democratic deliberation and collective decision-making on critical issues like climate change, vaccine safety, and gun control \cite{kahan2010fears, Kahan2012-ha, Kahan2017-pu, druckman2019evidence}.
-Through this paper, we are the first to demonstrate over two reasoning tasks: veracity discernment of misinformation headlines and evaluation of scientific evidence, that persona-assigned LLMs exhibit human-like motivated reasoning patterns. \\ Broadly, we find that assigning personas reduces veracity discernment in models by up to 9\%, and crucially --- mirroring human-subject studies --- motivated reasoning (as measured by myside bias) is a statistically significant predictor for performance as compared to analytical reasoning --- suggesting that merely improving models' analytical reasoning might not be sufficient for mitigating such biases.
-Supporting this, we find that applying CoT reasoning to persona-assigned LLMs does not in fact improve veracity discernment performance.
-Alarmingly, for the scientific evidence evaluation task, we find that political personas are up to 90\% more likely to correctly evaluate evidence on gun control when the ground truth is congruent with their induced political identity. \\ \\ \textbf{Potential for Amplifying Biases in Human-AI Interaction.} The implications of identity-congruent reasoning in persona-induced LLMs are significant for users interacting with such models.
+Through this paper, we are the first to demonstrate over two reasoning tasks: veracity discernment of news headlines and evaluation of scientific evidence, that persona-assigned LLMs exhibit human-like motivated reasoning patterns. \\ Broadly, we find that assigning personas reduces veracity discernment in models by up to 9\%, and crucially --- mirroring human-subject studies --- motivated reasoning (as measured by myside bias) is a statistically significant predictor for performance as compared to analytical reasoning.
+Alarmingly, for the scientific evidence evaluation task, we find that political personas are up to 90\% more likely to correctly evaluate evidence on gun control when the ground truth is congruent with their induced political identity.
+We also find that conventional debiasing techniques like CoT fail to mitigate these effects. \\ \\ \textbf{Potential for Amplifying Biases in Human-AI Interaction.} The implications of identity-congruent reasoning in persona-induced LLMs are significant for users interacting with such models.
 Persona assignment is a cost-effective method for personalizing models to specific socio-demographic groups.
-Users utilizing such personalized models for processing information risk exacerbating motivated reasoning within themselves through human-AI feedback loops \cite{Glickman_Sharot_2024}.
-Future studies should examine whether other methods of persona-prompting, such as leveraging user profiles for tailoring LLM outputs \cite{chen2024persona} or implicitly inducing personas through first and last names \cite{giorgi2024modeling}, exhibit identity-congruent reasoning patterns.
+Users utilizing such models risk exacerbating motivated reasoning in themselves through human-AI feedback loops \cite{Glickman_Sharot_2024}.
+Future studies should examine whether other methods of persona-prompting, such as leveraging user profiles for tailoring LLM outputs \cite{chen2024persona} or implicitly inducing personas through names \cite{giorgi2024modeling}, exhibit similar identity-congruent reasoning patterns.
+In a complementary study on sycophancy in LLMs, \cite{sharma2023towards} find that fine-tuning using human feedback appears to induce sycophancy in LLMs.
+As discussed in \textsection \ref{vda_results} and \textsection \ref{evidence_results}, we also suspect that training data bias or human feedback-tuning may play a role in inducing such identity-congruent reasoning.
+Future studies should isolate the mechanisms underpinning such motivated reasoning patterns to inform effective debiasing strategies.